 - The student will be notified in writing of the involuntary leave including the reason(s) for the leave and criteria to return to the College.
-The letter will be sent to the student both electronically and through the mail service. - The decision of the Vice President for Student decision may be appealed, in writing, to the Vice President for Student Affairs (Rev. John Lane C.S.C.
-House, telephone: 570 208 5878, Fax: 570 208 6023Affairs is final and not subject to appeal or review.
+The letter will be sent to the student both electronically and through the mail service. - The decision of the Associate Vice President for Student Affairs decision may be appealed, in writing, to the Vice President for Student Affairs (Rev. John Lane C.S.C.
+House, telephone: 570 208 5878, Fax: 570 208 6023.
+The decision is final and not subject to appeal or review.